QuickBooks Blog

 As its name suggests, The Penny Hoarder is predominantly a personal finance website that helps its visitors save money by sharing unique job opportunities, personal stories, freebies, and more.

 One of the main sections on this business blog is about side gigs, and it includes numerous articles suggesting different ways to earn additional income.
-Another critical category is working from home, which showcases ideas about how to create a home-based business that monetizes your existing skills.
+Another critical category is working from home, which offers ideas for creating a home-based business that monetizes your existing skills.

-Young upstarts focus on businesses big and small with a wide array of topics all around the topic of startups.
+Young upstarts focus on businesses big and small, covering a wide array of topics related to startups.
 Some of their featured categories include thought leadership pieces, books, and reviews.

 14. ZenBusiness

-This business blog contains a large number of articles covering startups, e-commerce, insurance, the gig economy, tech, office, taxes, law, funding, and marketing.
+This business blog contains a large number of articles covering startups, e-commerce and online stores, insurance, the gig economy, tech, office, taxes, law, funding, and marketing.
 Any small business owner can find answers to virtually any business-related question here.

 Foundr is primarily a free business blog with countless articles on topics relevant to startup founders, aspiring entrepreneurs, and growing businesses.
 Their content covers topics like growth marketing, getting started in your niche, productivity hacks, and leadership advice.

 They also have a paid monthly digital magazine aimed at young entrepreneurs.
-You can either purchase individual issues or take out a subscription to access in-depth interviews with successful entrepreneurs.
+You can either purchase individual issues or subscribe to access in-depth interviews with successful entrepreneurs.

 16. Harvard Business Review